zinc-technology/compost-pile/api/README.md

 ### Running the API

-We recommend using [hivemind][hivemind] or [overmind] to run the API server from [Shithole project root][shithole-root].
+We recommend using [Hivemind][hivemind] or [Overmind] to run the API server from [Shithole project root][shithole-root].
 This will ensure that the web frontend is also running.

 ### Running the tests

-Tests are ran by running `bin/test` from within the [Shithole project root][shithole-root].
+Run tests by executing `bin/test` from within the [Shithole project root][shithole-root].

 While [there are no rails/ruby specific tests at this time][you-will-be], there will be.

 ## License

-The Shitehole API is licensed under [the Prosperity Public License][license]
+The Shithole API is licensed under [the Prosperity Public License][license]